 My country is the 7th largest country globally and is divided into six climatic zones.
 So each zone has “its “best time to visit”.
 Generally, January to 2nd week to March 2nd week is the best time to visit every climatic zone.
 What India can offer you is –

-Got more doubts?
+Need more tips for your travel in India?
 Ask us in the comment section below.

 Heads up, we are super honest, and we keep it no secret.